cDenton1/cDenton1.github.io/_posts/2025-07-10-Decrypter.md

 ## Future of Decrypter

-At the time of this post being made, technicially I have released two versions on GitHub:
+At the time of this post being made, technically I have released two versions on GitHub:

 - v1.0.0 - The first official working release
 - v1.0.1 - Included some minor bug fixes